farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 ---
 layout: documentation
-title: Search tree RAO
+title: CASTOR
 permalink: /docs/engine/ra-optimisation/search-tree-rao
 hide: true
 docu: true
 docu-parent: none
 order: 3
 feature-img: "assets/img/Hans_Otto_Theater_Potsdam_-_fake_colors_cut.jpg"
-tags: [Docs, Search Tree RAO]
+tags: [Docs, Search Tree RAO, CASTOR]
 ---

-FARAO search-tree is initially designed to optimize non-costly remedial actions (including generation unit trip where applicable).
+CASTOR (CAlculation with Scalable and Transparent OptimizeR) is initially designed to optimize non-costly remedial actions (including generation unit trip where applicable).
+It relies on a search-tree algorithm which is explained in this page.

 Unlike purely linear optimization, a search-tree algorithm does not neglect the non-linearity of efficient remedial actions such as curative and preventive topological actions.
 Incorrect modeling of remedial actions such as topological